mramshaw/GitLab-testing/README.md

 - [x] Graphic added
 - [x] Add Table of Contents
 - [x] Test CI/CD with GitLab
+- [ ] Test CI/CD with a project that requires QA, Staging, Production
 - [ ] More testing